 National Records of Scotland, Records of the Highland and Islands Emigration Society, HD4/5 page 54

 The voyage from Birkenhead to Port Phillip lasted 98 days – a journey that witnessed many deaths and sickness, primarily caused by measles.
-The MacQueen family were amongst those who suffered losses.
+The McQueen family were amongst those who suffered losses.
 As Eric Richards notes, the St Kildans accounted for 12% of the passengers but 45% of the fatalities.
 This shows that the population of the remote island had not built up a resistance to measles.
 The ‘Priscilla’ reached Port Phillip at a time of intense immigration and brought with her a tiny percentage of the 93,000 people entering each year.

-The medical officer at the port recorded that the MacQueen family ‘were from St Kilda and originally consisted of nine individuals, of whom the father, mother and one child are dead leaving six orphans viz.
+The medical officer at the port recorded that the McQueen family ‘were from St Kilda and originally consisted of nine individuals, of whom the father, mother and one child are dead leaving six orphans viz.
 Donald aged 18 recovering from Scarlatina, Meron 8 ill of anasarca, Niell aged 6 and Findlay aged 3 dying of marasmus.’
 Finlay died the following day.
-The MacQueens encountered further difficulty when, as Dr Hunt, the health officer noted, ‘They have had the misfortune to lose all their clothes by the burning of the bush hut the four younger ones were living in, so that they have nothing but the filthy rags which scarce cover them, left.’
+The McQueens encountered further difficulty when, as Dr Hunt, the health officer noted, ‘They have had the misfortune to lose all their clothes by the burning of the bush hut the four younger ones were living in, so that they have nothing but the filthy rags which scarce cover them, left.’

 The final death toll among the original 36 emigrants was probably 19, leaving 17 survivors.
 By October 1853 the devastating news had reached the island of St Kilda, but the remaining inhabitants never received a full explanation of why so many of their family and friends had died.